-(a) Financial instruments
+(a) Financial instruments (before 1 January 2018)

 (i) Non-derivative financial assets

 The Company initially recognises loans and receivables and deposits on the date that they are originated.
 All other financial assets (including assets designated at fair value through profit or loss) are recognised initially on the trade date, which is the date that the Company becomes a party to the contractual provisions of the instrument.